 Yet in each risk regime, there are companies following strategies that are not well aligned with the environment.
 Some of these firms muddle along with indifferent results and survive until their preferred environment comes back.
 Others sustain enough damage that they do not survive; some change their risk perspective and ERM program to take advantage of the new environment.
 Meanwhile, new firms enter the market with risk perspectives and ERM programs that are aligned with the current environment.
 Since many of the poorly aligned firms shrink, die out or change perspective— and since new firms tend to be well-aligned with the current risk regime—the market as a whole adjusts to greater alignment with the risk environment via a process of “natural selection.”

 This an excerpt from the article “The Full Spectrum of RIsk Management” co-authored by Alice Underwood.

 This post is a part of the Plural Rationalities and ERM project.

-Explore posts in the same categories: Cultural Theory of Risk, Risk Learning comment below, or link to this permanent URL from your own site.
+Cultural Theory of Risk, Risk Learning comment below, or link to this permanent URL from your own site.